mercadopago/devsite-docs/guides/prestashop/introduction.en.md

 > WARNING
 >
-> Keep your plugin updated so you don't lose sales
+> Keep your plugin up to date so that you do not lose sales
 >
-> In October 2022, versions of the Mercado Pago Plugin prior to 4.5.0 will be discontinued and will stop working.
-Além disso, in April 2022, the credit cards banners will apply international changes in transactions. <b>Keep your store always updated with the most recent version.</b>
+> As of October 2022, Mercado Pago Plugin versions prior to 4.3.0 will be discontinued and will stop working.
+Also, in April 2022, credit card companies applied international changes to the transactions.
+**Keep your store always up to date with the latest version.**

 > All our payment solutions have an open source license.
 Do you want to participate in the creation?
 [Suggest improvements and edits on Github](https://github.com/mercadopago/cart-prestashop-7).